EduardoZepeda/coffee-bytes-hugo/content/posts/go-arrays-y-slices/index.en.md

 ### Creating slices with values

-We can create a slice in a single step, passing the content directly to it, placing the elements of the slice between braces, separated by commas.
+Besides using make, we can create a slice in a single step, passing the content directly to it, placing the elements of the slice between braces, separated by commas.

 Notice how we do not specify the size of the slice.